 W hen you’re looking to really elevate a man’s wardrobe, there are only a few ways to do so.
 One of which is a timeless pair of classic cufflinks.
+Graff’s cufflinks, hairpins and brooches speak to the connoisseur who wishes to highlight an ensemble and to convey a bold and confident spirit.

 Cufflinks have a long fashion history, dating back to the Middle Ages, where they were used as an accessory as well as a necessity.
 Particularly popular in England, they were popularised by Royals such as King Charles II, who began to have special commemorative cufflinks made to honour weddings, coronations and other special occasions.